reconbot/streaming-iterables/README.md

 function fromStream<T>(stream: Readable): AsyncIterable<T>
 ```

 If you are on a node before node 10, you will have to use `fromStream` to turn the stream into an async iterator.
 If this function is used and the stream already has one, the one already present on the stream is used.
-This recommended for backwards compatibility.
+This is recommended for backwards compatibility.

 ```ts
 import { fromStream } from 'streaming-iterables'